hoast/hoast/README.md

 ### Core

 - `hoast`
+- `utils`

+### Base packages

+- `base-package`
+- `base-process`
+- `base-source`

 ### Source packages

-- `source-custom`, extends base-sourcer.
+- `source-custom`, extends base-source.
 Allows you to provide your own custom source methods.
 Helps you from having to create a package for simple one-off behaviour.
 - `source-readfiles`

 ### Process packages

-- `process-custom`, extends base-processor.
+- `process-custom`, extends base-process.
 Allows you to provide your own custom process methods.
 Helps you from having to create a package for simple one-off behaviour.
-- `process-transform`
 - `process-writefiles`

-### Transform packages

-- `transform-json`

 ### Made with